Ghost-Writer-2/Template-Repo/readme.md

 # Project Name
-  Welcome to my project.
+  Welcome to my Calculator JavaScript practice project.
 We're happy to have you here 😄👀

 # 📋 Table of Contents
   * [Project Overview](#project-overview)